View Javadoc

 1025 /**

-1026 * Obtains input from stdin/filename-args and pushes
+1026 * Obtains input from stdin/filename-args, stores it into

 1029 * The input is partitioned into records based on the RS variable